501stLegionA3/501st-Missions/Scripts/scripts/zeus3denScripts/readme.txt

 			[] execVM "scripts\zeus3denScripts\playerBased\aviation\wardenBased\wardenAmmoBox.sqf";
 			[this] execVM "scripts\zeus3denScripts\playerBased\aviation\wardenBased\wardenAmmoBox.sqf";//for when you want this on a object in 3den
 			[_this] execVM "scripts\zeus3denScripts\playerBased\aviation\wardenBased\wardenAmmoBox.sqf";//for when you want to apply it during zeus
+	//Airborne Based
+		//HJS Protcal(AKA Custom JumpPack Script) (HJS means Horseborne Jump Script) parameter namUnit is the unit that is gona get it
+			//Ran in initPlayerLocal.sqf which is ran client side whenever someone joins.
+Only adds the script to them once and when they open inventory and if they have the right jetpack ---H
+				[namUnit] execVM "scripts\zeus3denScripts\playerBased\airborne\HJS Protocal\jumpAssinger.sqf";
+			//Called by assinger adds the forward jump and decides if that person can ---X ^ [namUnit] execVM "scripts\zeus3denScripts\playerBased\airborne\HJS Protocal\jumpDecider.sqf";
+			//Called by assinger adds the vertica jump and decides if that person can ---X ^^ [namUnit] execVM "scripts\zeus3denScripts\playerBased\airborne\HJS Protocal\jumpDeciderUp.sqf";
+			//Called by assinger adds the logic to prevent dmg on landing ---X ^^^ [namUnit] execVM "scripts\zeus3denScripts\playerBased\airborne\HJS Protocal\jumpHandler.sqf";

 //AI Based---Changes to NPC or things that will mostly not be players